Buckskin Council Courier

 Scouts, Boy Scouts, Venturers, and Explorers in the country.
 We will continue to deliver the very best Scouting Program.

-Good Scouting to you and yours,
+Good Scouting to You and Yours,

 Jeffrey L. Purdy

-sure the newsletters and other key communications are prepared, labeled and mailed.
+Volunteers are the heart of scouting, and in the Buckskin Council we have a group who quietly serve you by making sure the newsletters and other key communications are prepared, labeled and mailed.
 We always look forward to seeing these volunteers in the council office, and we think it is important to let our leaders know who these folks are so you can thank them when you see them!